ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ## Overview

-Let's mock up how components will be used in each page.
-This allows us to test out exactly how our data should look like and also allows us to concentrate on styling without worrying about other moving parts.
-This is a common technique used when laying out user interfaces for an application.
+It is often desirable to lay out the user interface without worrying about how to get the data to be displayed.
+This allows us to concentrate solely on how the application will look and feel in order to get that worked out early in the process.

 ## Install the Images

 We'll want to display images for the tea data we will be mocking up, but these assets do not exist yet. <a href="/assets/packages/ionic-react/img.zip">Download the images</a> and unpack the zip file.
 Follow these steps to place them in the correct locations:

 1. Create a folder `src/assets`
-2. Within `src/assets` create two subfolders, `images` and `icon`
+2. Within `src/assets` create two sub folders, `images` and `icon`
 3. Move all files with the `.jpg` extension into `src/assets/images`
 4. Move `favicon.png` into `src/assets/icon`

 ## Feature Folders

-One way to organize project files is to create folders by feature, opposed to technology (i.e., a folder for components, a folder for hooks, etc.).
+One way to organize project files is to create folders by feature, opposed to file "type".
 A feature folder structure is easier to maintain over the lifetime of an application as new requirements and features are scheduled to be added.
 This training will utilize a feature folder approach.

 In addition to folders by feature, it's typical to have folders for `core` and `shared` functionality: bits of code that are used across features.
-Begin this structure by creating the following folders:
+Create the following folders:

 - `src/core`
 - `src/shared`